dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 ever existed.
 Ideally, it ensures that no one will encounter you to form memories that need to be scrubbed out later on.
-Whether it was intentional at first is unclear, but I've been memory holed happened for over 10 years now. i've experience a decade of this.
+Whether it was intentional at first is unclear, but I've been memory holed happened for over 10 years now.
+I've experience a decade of this.
 It's called being "Memory Holed" as in "Hold the memories, please."
 Basically, you are socially isolated, so people accumulate minimal memories with you, socially.
-This means that your adversaries have pre-emptively erased you.
+This means that your adversaries have pre-emptively erased you, by ensuring that minimal individuals have memories distributed socially that include neurological impressions of you.
+This gives an adversary a great deal of flexibility when telling the target's story.
+The target is disconnected and has no ability to project information socially and thus manipulative adversaries with `HUMINT` networks completely dominate the narrative with regard to specific targeted individuals.

 #### Nope, No One Wants To Associate With This Guy.
 Surprise?